 Nvidia Jetson Nano also provides a board that has similar features.
 In comparison, Nano has a better, dedicated GPU.
 But is there any other significant difference between the two?
 In this article, we compare Nvidia Jetson Nano and Raspberry Pi 4 in detail.

 Raspberry Pi 4

 The Raspberry Pi is a famous computer and IoT development board.
-It is powerful and efficient at the same time making it one of the best tools in the market for prototyping and building IoT devices.
-There are some major upgrades the features of Raspberry Pi 4 as compared to the previous version — Raspberry Pi 3.
+It is powerful and efficient at the same time, making it one of the best tools in the market for prototyping and building IoT devices.
+There are some significant upgrades to Raspberry Pi 4 as compared to Raspberry Pi 3.

 - Raspberry Pi 4 sports a faster Quad-core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5 GHz processor.

 - It has various variants having 1 GB, 2 GB, or 4 GB RAM options with LPDDR4-2400 SDRAM.

 - The Pi 4 has two micro HDMI ports as compared to one in Raspberry Pi 3.

 - Instead of just 4x USB 2 ports as in Raspberry Pi 3, the new-gen device features 2x USB 3 ports and 2x USB 2 ports.

 - Raspberry Pi board’s power connector has been changed from micro-USB to a USB-C connector in Raspberry Pi 4.

 Nvidia is well known for a few different IoT boards.
 The Nvidia Jetson Nano is their latest board, which is available as a developer kit.
 It contains all the things required to use it for prototyping IoT devices.
 Nvidia Jetson Nano Developer Kit has the following features: